dtischler95/peptideTransformer/README.md

   - [ ] Add data to Train Dataset
     - [x] Added Data to Masked LM.
 We now have roundabout ~4 Million non bioactive peptides and 40k Bioactive ones
     - [ ] Add more Bioactive Peptides for binary classification
-- [x] Need datafile with and without filtered ambiguous sequences * Function now accepts bool
-- [x] Check for data leakage in Train Data
-- [x] Change signature of get_overall_stats so that dfs are given as argument so i can use it in notebook
 - [ ] Check notebook for spelling and grammar mistakes, this is just disgusting xD
 - [ ] Think of removing Peptides that scores too similar with scoring tools for Peptide Sequences
   - [ ] Research Scoring Tools for Peptides.
 Rn i don't recall the name